Deira: Anglian Deira

 The kingdom, which was previously ruled by a British dynasty, was probably created in the third quarter of the fifth century when Anglian warriors invaded the Derwent Valley.
 Anglian Deira's territory also extended from the Humber to the Tees, and from the sea to the western edge of the Vale of York.
 It later merged with the kingdom of Bernicia, its northern neighbour, to form the kingdom of Northumbria.

 According to Simeon of Durham (writing early in the 12th century), Deira extended from the Humber to the Tyne, but the land was waste north of the Tees.
 The Brythonic kingdom centred on Eboracum ("boar-place"), which may have also been called Ebrauc.
 After the city was taken by King Edwin of the Angles, it became Eoforwic, the capital of the new Anglian kingdom.

 Archaeology suggests that the Anglian royal house was in place by the middle of the fifth century, but the first certainly recorded king is Ælla in the late sixth century.
-After his death, Deira was subject to king Æthelfrith of Bernicia, who united the two kingdoms into Northumbria. Æthelfrith ruled until the accession of Ælla's son Edwin, in 616 or 617, who also ruled both kingdoms until 633.
+After his death, Æthelfrith, king of Bernicia, took control of Deira in 604 and united the two kingdoms into Northumbria. Æthelfrith ruled until the accession of Ælla's son Edwin, in 616 or 617, who also ruled both kingdoms until 633.

 Osric, the nephew of Edwin, ruled Deira after Edwin, but his son Oswine was put to death by Oswiu in 651.
 For a few years subsequently, Deira was governed by Æthelwald son of Oswald of Bernicia.

 Bede wrote of Deira in his Historia Ecclesiastica (completed in 731).